salehgondal/tic-tac-toe/README.md

 4. The game will be declared a draw, when there is no winner possible.
 5. The scoreboard will reset when the application is quit.
 6. Players can quit the game at any time by pressing the "q" key.

+To play the game, please download the "tic-tac-toe.py" file to your system.
+Then use the command prompt to navigate to the folder where the file is downloaded.
+Then execute the file by typing `tic-tac-toe.py`